 It may indicate the first step towards the fulfillment, of General MacArthur's promise that he would return, eventually to these islands, which were overrun by the Japanese in 1942.
 The Japanese report, which was contained in a message from Manila, said that "enemy forces started landing operations on Tuesday morning."

 Another Japanese broadcast, also unconfirmed, said that an Allied '"fleet sailed the same day into the Gulf of Leyte and bombed and shelled the coast.
-It added that the Allied forces were
+It added that the Allied forces were being opposed.

 The Japanese News Agency last night reported that American forces have "attempted a landing " on the island of Leyte.
 The agency said that a new large task force, comprising the Fifth United States Fleet under.
 Admiral Spruance and another fleet '"under the command o General MacArthur," on Tuesday penetrated, into the Leyte Gulf between Luzon and Mindanao islands.